sophgo/sophgo-doc/SG200X/TRM/contents/en/system-overview/features_sg2000.rst

 Network Interface
 ~~~~~~~~~~~~~~~~~

-- The Ethernet module provides one Ethernet MAC to receive and send network data.
+- The Ethernet module provides an Ethernet MAC to receive and send network data.

-- Ethernet MAC with built-in 10/100Mbps Fast Ethernet Transceiver, can work in 10/100Mbps full-duplex or half-duplex mode.
+- Ethernet MAC with built-in 10/100Mbps Fast Ethernet Transceiver
+   It can work in 10/100Mbps full-duplex or half-duplex mode, and can also plug-in PHY through RMII.

 Security System Module
 ~~~~~~~~~~~~~~~~~~~~~~